-- Regulation 5 of the ECNSR stipulates that the MCA tailors its market definition on national circumstances, taking utmost account of all applicable guidelines issued by the European Commission in accordance with Article 15 of the Framework Directive and taking into account the revised EU Recommendation on relevant markets and other recommendations issued by the European Commission. - Regulation 6(2) of the ECNSR states that 'an undertaking shall be deemed to have significant market power if, either individually or jointly with others, it enjoys a position equivalent to dominance, that is to say a position of economic strength affording it the power to behave to an appreciable extent independently of competitors, customers and ultimately consumers'. - Regulation 6(4) of the ECNSR states that 'where an undertaking has significant market power on a specific market, it may also be deemed to have significant market power on a closely related market, where the links between the two markets are such as to allow the market power held in one market to be leveraged into the other market, thereby strengthening the market power of the undertaking'. - Regulation (6) of the ECNSR underlines that the MCA is obliged to impose regulatory obligations if an operator is designated as having SMP on a relevant market, either individually or jointly with others, as referred to in sub regulation (2) of regulation 5 of the ECNSR. - Where such obligations already exist in the market(s) under investigation, a new finding of SMP would lead the MCA to maintain or amend the existing regulatory conditions accordingly.
-If, on the other hand, the finding of SMP cannot be ascertained, the MCA would have to withdraw such regulation, in accordance with Regulation (5) of the ECNSR, subject to an appropriate period of notice given to all parties affected by such withdrawal. - Regulation 4 of the ECNSR states that the MCA carries out its market reviews in accordance, where appropriate, with an agreement with the National Competition Authority ('the NCA') under article 4 of the MCA Act. - Regulation 7 of the ECNSR stipulates that the MCA is to notify the results of its market reviews and the corresponding draft measures to the Commission and to other NRAs in Europe following the closure of the national consultation exercise.
+- Regulation 5 of the ECNSR stipulates that the MCA tailors its market definition on national circumstances, taking utmost account of all applicable guidelines issued by the European Commission in accordance with Article 15 of the Framework Directive and taking into account the revised EU Recommendation on relevant markets and other recommendations issued by the European Commission. - Regulation 6(2) of the ECNSR states that 'an undertaking shall be deemed to have significant market power if, either individually or jointly with others, it enjoys a position equivalent to dominance, that is to say a position of economic strength affording it the power to behave to an appreciable extent independently of competitors, customers and ultimately consumers'. - Regulation 6(4) of the ECNSR states that 'where an undertaking has significant market power on a specific market, it may also be deemed to have significant market power on a closely related market, where the links between the two markets are such as to allow the market power held in one market to be leveraged into the other market, thereby strengthening the market power of the undertaking'. - Regulation 5(4) of the ECNSR underlines that the MCA is obliged to impose regulatory obligations if an operator is designated as having SMP on a relevant market, either individually or jointly with others, as referred to in regulation 5(2) of the ECNSR. - Where such obligations already exist in the market(s) under investigation, a new finding of SMP would lead the MCA to maintain or amend the existing regulatory conditions accordingly.
+If, on the other hand, the finding of SMP cannot be ascertained, the MCA would have to withdraw such regulation, in accordance with regulation 5(3) of the ECNSR, subject to an appropriate period of notice given to all parties affected by such withdrawal. - Regulation 4 of the ECNSR states that the MCA carries out its market reviews and in doing so may seek the advice of the competent authority responsible for completion ('National Competition Authority' or 'the NCA').